lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-code/README.md

 - How many rows does each table contain?
 - Return the list of all the artists and sort them by name (alphabetically). **Hint:** use the `ORDER BY` SQL filter.
 - Find all the love songs (i.e the tracks that contain "love" **anywhere** in their name). **Hint:** use the `WHERE` and `LIKE` SQL keywords.
-- Return all the tracks that are longer than 10 minutes and sort them by length. **Hint:** you can use the comparison operator `>` in SQL.
+- Return all the tracks that are longer than a given duration and sort them. **Hint:** you can use the comparison operator `>` in SQL.

 ## Resources